tiffany9056/UU-Mamba/README.md

 # UU-Mamba
 Ting Yu Tsai, Li Lin, Shu Hu, Ming-Ching Chang, Hongtu Zhu, Xin Wang

-This repository is the official implementation of our paper [UU-Mamba: Uncertainty-aware U-Mamba for Cardiac Image Segmentation](https://arxiv.org/pdf/2405.17496).
+This repository is the official implementation of our paper [UU-Mamba: Uncertainty-aware U-Mamba for Cardiovascular Segmentation](https://arxiv.org/abs/2409.14305).

 We introduce a new model UU-Mamba for segmenting cardiac MRI images.
 The model combines the U-Mamba model, an uncertainty-aware loss function, and the SAM optimizer.
 _________________